 Any type of crisis can also result in a decline in your mental health.

-Viewing yourself or your life negatively has to be a marker for vulnerability to depression.
+Viewing yourself or your life negatively has

 If you have any signs of depression, consider seeking help.
 You should seek help immediately if they’re accompanied by suicidal thoughts.

 - depressed mood or feelings of hopelessness or worthlessness